 2. Bus: The STM bus will take you beyond the city centre to various suburbs and the airport.
 Buses run 24 hours a day, so they are a great choice when the Metro closes at midnight.
 Express buses are clearly marked for quick transport.
 You can use an OPUS card or exact change on the bus.

 3. Exo Train: The Exo transit network consists of six commuter train lines throughout Greater Montreal, going to Vaudreuil-Hudson, Deux-Montagnes, Saint-Jerome, Mascouche, Mont-Saint-Hilaire, and Candiac.
 You can purchase TRAIN fares if you only use the Exo train, or a TRAM fare if you use multiple forms of transport.
-Either can be loaded onto your OPUS Card or a Solo card with 1-6 uses.
+Either can be loaded onto your OPUS Card or a Solo card with one to six uses.

 4. Taxibus: The Taxibus is a special bus service for routes not regularly serviced by public transit.
 You must book your Taxibus 40-60 minutes ahead of time, and normally you may share this ride with others.
 You can load your OPUS card with the proper Taxibus fares, as the Taxibus does not accept cash payment.